MikroElektronika/mikrosdk_click_v2/clicks/hbridge13/details.md

 ## Example Description

-> This example demonstrates the use of the H-Bridge 13 click board by driving the motor connected to OUT A and OUT B, in both directions with braking and freewheeling.
+> This example demonstrates the use of the H-Bridge 13 Click board by driving the motor connected to OUT A and OUT B, in both directions with braking and freewheeling.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c
 void application_init ( void )